-Work was evidently well underway by mid-March 1927, when the first progress payment (of £1,000) to the builder was approved.
-32 By July of that year, Council were obtaining quotations for the 'supply of forms, chairs and a piano.'
-33
+Work was evidently well underway by mid-March 1927, when the first progress payment (of £1,000) to the builder was approved.32 By July of that year, Council were obtaining quotations for the 'supply of forms, chairs and a piano.'33

 Amendments were made to the scheme after construction.
-In September 1927, for example, Council voted in favour of converting the storerooms underneath the pavilion into dressing rooms for men and women.34 Even prior to completion, the community were applying for the use of rooms within the pavilion.
+In September 1927, for example, Council voted in favour of converting the storerooms underneath the pavilion into dressing rooms for men and women.34 The construction of the pavilion was eagerly anticipated.
+Even prior to completion, the community were applying for the use of rooms within the pavilion.
 In April 1928, a Miss O'Connor applied to rent the ladies' dressing room in the mornings for elocution and kindergarten classes.35